Last updated on August 21st, 2019

 5 Best Mouth Guards for Grinding Teeth (Custom-Made)

-All said and done, sometimes you just cannot afford a $1000 custom-fitted mouth guard.
 We completely understand that and hence, we have handpicked the best Mouth Guards for you, right here.
 All of these can be bought off the shelf and have excellent customer reviews to back them up.

 If you cannot opt for a dentist-made nti mouth guard, these are your next best bet.